SKisContent/django-excel-fixture/README.md

 Dependency
 -
+- Only tested on Python 3.6

-This uses the openpyxl package, so you will need to install that.
+- This uses the openpyxl package, so you will need to install that.

 ```pip install openpyxl```